postalsys/emailengine/README.md

 # IMAP API

-Self hosted application to access IMAP and SMTP accounts over REST.
+Headless email client that makes IMAP and SMTP resources available over REST.
 Integrate email accounts with your service with ease!

 ## Licensing